Fish Wars: Demonstrations

+In an attempt to calm the situation from being in the media spotlight surrounding the fish-ins, the State took action.
+Walter Neubrech, who was the Chief of the Enforcement Division of the Department of Game, released a press release in which he explained the small number of Native Americans involved in the protests.
+He stated in his press release that only 178 Indians were fishing beyond reservation boundaries in violation of state laws, which constituted less than 1% of the Indian population in the state of 18,000.
+Neubrech then said, “It has been very difficult for a law enforcement agency to maintain dignity and proper respect for the laws of the state of Washington in view of the tremendous amount of public attention that has been directed towards this Indian fishery off their reservation.”
+He then claimed the drop in fish population on the Puyallup River was solely due to the unrestricted commercial fishing practices of "three Indian brothers."
+Neubrech also warned the public in his press release of the possibility of Indians resorting to hunting deer and elk on national forest land.
+Neubrech final claim in his press release was that the Indian community is divided into "good" and "bad," with him saying, "A fair number [of Native Americans] fish commercially during established seasons in keeping with conservation laws.
+A large majority of the Indian people are gainfully employed and support their families in various trades and professions other than fishing.”

 Not all of the actions were nonviolent.
 In September 1970, Puyallup fishermen on boats, armed with rifles, challenged police and fired warning shots when officials approached their nets.
 A fish-in leader named Many Dog Hides was quoted as saying, "It's a sad thing we have to bring guns out.
 But we are a dying people and have to fight for survival, as we have done for about 500 years."
 One protester threw a fire bomb onto a bridge to slow the game officials' advance, but police eventually raided the boats and camps and forcefully broke up the demonstrators with tear gas and clubs.

 Finally, the U.S. federal government intervened, suing the state of Washington for failure to uphold its treaty agreement.

 Boldt Decision

 In 1974's United States v.
 Washington ruling, U.S. District Court Judge George Hugo Boldt stated that treaty right fishermen must be allowed to take up to 50% of all potential fishing harvests, and required that they have an equal voice in the management of the fishery.
 He emphasized that no court decision or act of Congress had annulled what the treaties preserved for the Native tribes.
-He declared that when the Native people signed the Camp Stevens treaty of 1855, they had not secured a right from non-natives, but had agreed only to share their resources.
+He declared that when the Native people signed the Stevens Treaties, they had not secured a right from non-natives, but had agreed only to share their resources.

 The so-called Boldt Decision was reaffirmed by the US Supreme Court in 1979 and has been used as a precedent for handling other similar treaties.